seandstewart/bardly/pending/romances/pericles/11-player.md

 At whose expense 'tis done. ...

 **CLEON**
-...Thou art like the harpy,
+...
+Thou art like the harpy,
 Which, to betray, dost, with thine angel's face,
 Seize with thine eagle's talons.